 Employment law updates are a key priority for those in the people profession.
 Each month brings fresh challenges and changes.
-We have partnered with the experts in the ByrneWallace LLP Employment Law Team that provided you with our employment law seminar which was held on 26 January 2022.
+We have partnered with the experts in the ByrneWallace LLP Employment Law Team that will provide you with our employment law seminar on 02 February 2023 at the Aviva Stadium.

-Delivered virtually, this seminar offered a day full of expert learning, insights and practitioner panels to address the live and emerging risks, many of which we have not had to deal with before.
+The seminar will offer a day full of expert learning, insights and practitioner panels to address the live and emerging risks, many of which we have not had to deal with before.

 The sessions were specifically designed to cover a range of pertinent and current topics to keep you covered for the months ahead as the world of work continues to evolve.

 - ByrneWallace introduction and employment law health check